Applying for PIP

 What is PIP made up of?

-There are two parts to PIP, with a standard and an enhanced rate for both components – weekly rates for 2020/2021 are:
+There are two parts to PIP, with a standard and an enhanced rate for both components – weekly rates (as of April 2022) are:

 You may get one or both of these components, depending on your situation.
 For the daily living component you must show a need for support or help with one or more specified daily living activities such as cooking, bathing and getting dressed and undressed.
 With the mobility component you must show a need for support or help with your mobility.

 How do I apply for PIP?